Saleh-Hossam/Saleh-Hossam/README.md

 ## About

 Finance background, data analyst mindset.
-I spent years working with numbers in an accounting context — which means when I run an analysis, I'm already thinking about what the output costs or earns the business.
+I worked with numbers in an accounting context — which means when I run an analysis, I'm already thinking about what the output costs or earns the business.

 I work across the full pipeline: SQL queries, star schema design, DAX measures, Power Query transformations, and Power BI dashboards.
 The goal is always the same — get from messy data to a clear answer someone can act on.